UNITED WAY OF MOWER COUNTY

 Expectations/Time Commitment

-Volunteers will sign up to participate on virtual panel(s) that are categorized by UWMC impact area - Health, Education, Income, and Basic Needs.
+Volunteers will sign up to participate on virtual and in-person panel(s) that are categorized by UWMC impact area - Health, Education/Youth Opportunity, Financial Stability, and Basic Needs/Community Resiliency.
 Volunteer tasks include:

 2. Interview Panel: Participate in a live Zoom meeting with panel volunteers and program applicants - open question and answer session